pengsihua2023/wastewater_virus_detection/Complete list of human and zoonotic viruses.md

 ## 📋 Overview

-This document provides an **exact**, complete virus list without "+" signs, including all 485 human viruses and all zoonotic viruses.
+This document provides an **exact**, complete virus list, including all 485 human viruses and 54 zoonotic viruses.

 ---